 Filled with cobblestone streets, historic, yellow buildings, and vibrant lanterns that magically light up the night, Hoi An really is a city unlike any other in Vietnam.

 Hoi An definitely isn’t a huge party spot.

-Relax because you may just wanna stay forever since you could easily spend your days here biking through the rice paddy filled countryside, sipping on Egg Coffee at Hoi Ann Roastery, meandering through the quaint, historic buildings of the Old Town (be sure to stop at the iconic, Japanese Bridge along the way), sunbathing at nearby An Bang Beach, or enjoying a fantastic day trip to the My Son ruins,
+Relax and take some wicked awesome Hoi An tours.
+Because honestly?
+You may just wanna stay here forever since you could easily spend your days here biking through the rice paddy filled countryside, sipping on Egg Coffee at Hoi Ann Roastery, meandering through the quaint, historic buildings of the Old Town (be sure to stop at the iconic, Japanese Bridge along the way), sunbathing at nearby An Bang Beach, or enjoying a fantastic day trip to the My Son ruins,

 No matter what though:

 Definitely take some time to unwind and enjoy Hoi An’s wonderfully peaceful atmosphere.

 Hoi An Farm Village (Budget) – Okay, so while this place may not have a pool, it does sit along a super grammable pond that is filled with its fair share of ethereal AF waterlilies.
 You’ll also enjoy friendly staff members, comfortable/clean beds with linens, free WIFI, a warm shower with fantastic water pressure, and a delicious buffet or a la carte breakfast during your stay here.
 So, while this hostel does sit a bit outside of the city center, the fact that rooms here start at just $10 per night and are very near the area’s beautiful, Ha My Beach more than make up for the not-so-convenient location.